Sustainable Agile Software Development with Arnia

 The term agile software development has been first used and popularized in 2001, when The Agile Manifesto was introduced.
-The Manifesto outlines 12 principles and 4 values that can be use to develop software with cross functional teams, working in a collaborative, self-organizing style in a repetitive and incremental approach.
-Following this principles, allows our successful agile teams to produce high quality software solutions, in a cost effective and timely manner, which meets the changing needs of our customers.
+The Manifesto outlines 12 principles and 4 values that can be used to develop software with cross functional teams, working in a collaborative, self-organizing style in a repetitive and incremental approach.
+Following these principles, it allows our successful agile teams to produce high quality software solutions, in a cost effective and timely manner, which meets the changing needs of our customers.
 Another main benefit of agile software development for a customer is that agile project teams deliver value much earlier than traditional project teams.

 There are more agile development methods, most known of them being Scrum and Kanban.
 Agile works by breaking the development process into small parts, short time frames called iterations or sprints, with cross-functional teams involved.
 So the delivery of working software is continuous and starts from early stages of the development.